Who doesn’t like pancakes? If you raised your hand, is because you haven’t tried THIS Yogurt Pancakes!

 And by the way, don’t forget the chocolate chips.
 They are optional, but I highly recommend them!!
 I do prefer the mini chocolate chips, but if you have only the regular side you can chop them up into a smaller size or leave them as it is.

 The process of making the Yogurt Pancakes is very straight forward.

-Ones you have the batter ready add a little bit of oil, butter, or ghee to the pan and keep the heat on med to low, depending on your stove.
+Once you have the batter ready add a little bit of oil, butter, or ghee to the pan and keep the heat on med to low, depending on your stove.
 It shouldn’t be too hot, or it will burn the pancakes too fast.

 And there you have it!

 Now, what you are going to do while you are cooking the pancakes, is really up to you.
 Try one or two, …or three ( you won’t be judged:) ).
-Or wait for all to be ready while dancing on your favorite song!
+Or wait for all to be ready while dancing to your favorite song!